What is a Light Sensor?

 To keep data readings accurate:

 – Put the sensor away from bright lights or direct sunlight.
-This means avoiding incandescent lights, LED lamps, and solar reflectors.
+This means not using incandescent lights, LED lamps, or solar reflectors.

 Installation Angle**